 With the rise of social media and its integration across teams and strategic approaches, both in big business and within agencies, the question often arises, “Does social media affect SEO rankings?“.
-This question is sometimes over-generalized by data that shows a correlation between popular social media content and high rankings within the search results.
+This question is sometimes over-generalized by data that shows a correlation between popular social media content that gets a ton of Tweets, Likes or Shares, and high rankings within the search results.
 Remember, correlation does not equal causation.

 First, let me say, we have learned over the years that there are very few absolutes in the world of SEO, the best we can do is find correlational data that meets a statistically significant threshold, and combine that with common sense and best practices.
 Below are two theories about how social media marketing impacts SEO rankings.